 - Exchanging contracts and notifying you that this has happened

 - Obtaining up to date redemption statements (if any)

 - Dealing with repayment of mortgage (if any) and selling agent’s fees

 - Accounting to you for any net proceeds

 Standard work does not include preparation of any epitome of title for unregistered land; additional work in relation to any existing tenancy including information on deposits, statements of rent and apportionment of rental income; obtaining any missing documents; new build properties; shared ownership sales; staircasing; sale by a company; auction repossessions; any additional mortgages, charging orders, Islamic mortgages or equitable loans registered against the title; any commercial mortgage or mortgage from a limited company; dealing with any solicitors acting on behalf of the buyer’s lender; dealing with retentions; any unforeseen matters or complexity such as, but not limited to, deeds of covenant or compliance with rent charges, listed buildings, more than one piece of land or title, flying freeholds, compliance with restrictions on the register; resolving or suggesting ways to resolve any title defect including arranging any indemnity insurance policy, dealing with any shares in freehold or management company for common facilities, preparing or approving a statutory declaration, and any other unusual features.
-This is not an exhaustive list and does not include all possible exclusions.

 Standard work assumes all parties are co-operative and there is no unreasonable delay from third parties.